 At Bennett we believe strongly in developing the whole person, body and mind.
 We strongly believe in the positive benefits of exercise, both for developing co-ordination, a healthy body, an active and enquiring mind and teamwork skills.
 Studies have linked physical activity and good aerobic fitness with good school grades.
-In an increasingly pressured academic environment, we understand the importance of being able to let off steam, and have developed a comprehensive and varied range of extra-curricular activities to suit all aptitudes and interests.
+In an increasingly pressured academic environment we understand the importance of being able to let off steam in organised exercise and competitive sport.
+We have developed a comprehensive and varied range of extra-curricular activities to suit all aptitudes and interests.

-For those interested in highly competitive sports, we have our elite teams of rugby and netball, under the guidance of our dedicated coaches, Mr Ben Martin (Rugby) and Mrs Kate Watts (Netball).
+For those interested in highly competitive sports, we have our elite teams of rugby and netball, under the guidance of Mr Singleton (rugby, in conjunction with TWRFC and Mrs Kate Watts (Netball).
 All students in years 7 and 8 have opportunities to take part in trials for these teams.
-Students are then grouped into our rugby and netball academies, these students train several times a week and play to a high level locally, as do our older students who continue to play throughout their school careers.
+Students are then grouped into our rugby and netball academies, these students train each a week and play to a high level locally, as do our older students who continue to play throughout their school careers.
 Our football is also of the highest standard, with teams in each year group.

-For those who prefer more recreational sport, there is table tennis club, and basketball club.
+For those who prefer more recreational sport, there is table tennis club, 2K challenge running club and basketball club.
 To simply keep fit, students can try out our well-equipped fitness suite or combine fitness with fun by getting involved in our rowing club intra school league.
-For those with a more aesthetic focus there are our trampoline club, gymnastics club and dance club.
-There is a chance for students to perform at our annual dance show in February.
+For those with a more aesthetic focus there are our trampoline club and dance club.
+There is a chance for students to perform at our annual dance show.
 Our programme is growing all the time, as we introduce new opportunities, and as the seasons change so does the programme; from football and rugby to cricket, tennis and rounders, there is always something active and exciting going on at break and at lunch.

 Bennett Music Academy provides outstanding opportunities for all students to learn to play an instrument, to sing and/or perform, under the artistic direction and leadership of the Director of Music.
 Teaching staff are all currently working professional musicians, both nationally and some internationally and who have a passion for teaching.